Community Builders Program

 REACH’s Community Builders Program (CBP) is a free, bilingual home repair program available to low-income senior and/or disabled homeowners in Portland, Oregon.
 (Es usted hispanohablante y tiene preguntas sobre nuestro progama de reparaciones de casas?
 Por favor llame a Thalia Martinez-Parker al (503) 501-5719 para más información.)

-Our program began modestly a decade ago—a few neighbors painting three homes.
+Our program began more than two decades ago with 23 people painting three homes in the West Clinton neighborhood.
 Today, the program serves close to 200 homeowners each year, and makes over 1,000 free repairs for Portland-area homeowners on an annual basis.
 It’s like no other program in our region in its mission, scope and commitment to safe housing for low-income elderly and disabled homeowners.
 Our services address significant public health concerns due to sub-standard and unsafe housing conditions; they improve the quality of each recipient’s life, helping homeowners avoid displacement due to gentrification and poverty, all the while bringing neighbors and area businesses together in the spirit of volunteerism.

 Typical repairs include carpentry (guardrails, graspable handrails); installation of safety aides (grab bars, smoke and carbon monoxide detectors); installation of energy-efficient fixtures; plumbing and electrical repairs; and resolution of building code violations.

 There are income and age requirements you must meet in order to qualify for the program.
 To see if you qualify, please review the Community Builders Program’s Eligibility Requirements.